 This exploration is for all ages, as the colored smilies show.
 You can make travel brochures about all sorts of places with your whole family together!

 These printable travel brochures are part of a geography exploration that is featured in several of the Layers of Learning units.
-The first time you are introduced is in Unit 1-1 as you are studying maps and globes, but they are also used in several of the country studies in Years 2 and 3 of the program.
-You can try out Unit 1-1 for free if you subscribe to the Layers of Learning newsletter.
+The first time you are introduced is in People & Planet: Maps & Globes, the very first geography unit , but they are also used in many other geography units.
 Layers of Learning has hands-on experiments, explorations, and fun printables in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Step 1: Library Research

 Before you begin exploring, read a book or two about the place you are learning about.
-Atlases are a great starting place, and you can also search for books about the specific continent, country, state, province, region, or landmark you are focusing on from your library.
-Here are some suggestions for atlases we really like.
+Atlases or geography books containing all the countries of the world are a great starting place, and you can also search for books about the specific continent, country, state, province, region, or landmark you are focusing on from your library.
+Here are some suggestions for books we really like.
 The colored smilies above each book tell you what age level they’re recommended for.

 Step 2: Travel Brochure